johnboiles/air-sensor/README.md

 Then edit your `src/secrets.h` file to reflect your wifi ssid/password and MQTT configuration.

 The easiest way to build and upload the code is with the [PlatformIO IDE](http://platformio.org/platformio-ide).
+I like the PlatformIO IDE extension for VSCode the best.

 The first time you program your board you'll want to do it over USB.
 After that, programming can be done over wifi.
-To program over USB, change the `upload_port` in the `platformio.ini` file to point to the USB-serial device for your board.
-Probably something like the following will work if you're on a Mac.
+To program over USB, remove the `upload_port` line in the `platformio.ini` file.
+PlatformIO can typically autodetect the right serial port.

-    upload_port = /dev/tty.cu*

-After that, from the one of the PlatformIO IDEs (I like the PlatformIO extension for VSCode), you should be able to go to PlatformIO->Upload in the menu.
+After that, replace the `upload_port` line in the `platformio.ini` file, and you should be able to program the board over wifi.

 ## Debugging